-Students who are travelling for Shabbat, must note this on the 'Shabbat list' before 12:45 pm on Wednesday afternoon.
+Students who are travelling for Shabbat, must note this on the 'Shabbat list' no later than 12:45 pm on Wednesday afternoon.
 Students must leave an additional phone number at which they can be reached before they leave for Shabbat.
 Please note that these rules are purely a security matter and are for your own safety.